Double Negative Worksheets

 A double negative means having two negative words in a sentence.
 In standard English, when a sentence has words like nothing, nowhere, and nobody, we don't use a negative verb.
 However, double negatives are not entirely unacceptable.
 They sometimes are used as a way of softening or downtoning the meaning of an adjective or adverb with a negative prefix.
 Our printable double negative worksheet pdfs for 3rd grade, 4th grade, and 5th grade children turn this grammatical aspect into a cheery and springy affair by piecing together a compendium of interesting exercises.
 Plunge into practice with our free worksheets!

 This chart is a perfect prelude to the double negatives worksheet.
 This helps kids closely understand what double negatives are and dive a little deeper into the concept with examples.

 Let grade 3 and grade 4 children not use another negative when a sentence already has words like no longer and nothing.
-In this PDF worksheet, children color each image that is devoid of a double negative.
+In this printable worksheet, children color each image that is devoid of a double negative.

 Students can sometimes be tempted to use an extra negative word when it's not supposed to be there at all.
 This PDF gives them practice with choosing the right word and avoiding double negation.

 This simple yet exciting exercise prepares 3rd grade and 4th grade children to be able to adeptly convert positive sentences into negative ones, and it becomes easy as a pie for them to deal with double negatives.